SimonGiebenhain/MonoNPHM/README.md

 You can run single-image head reconstruction on a few FFHQ examples using

 ```
-python scripts/inference/rec.py --model_type nphm --exp_name mononphm_release --ckpt 2500 --seq_name FFHQ_ID --no-intrinsics_provided --downsample_factor 0.33
+python scripts/inference/rec.py --model_type nphm --exp_name pretrained_mononphm --ckpt 2500 --seq_name FFHQ_ID --no-intrinsics_provided --downsample_factor 0.33
 ```
- where `FFHQ_ID` can be one of `TODO selected FFHQ IDs`.
+ where `FFHQ_ID` can be one of the folder names of the provided demo data.
- Note that you will first need to download the demo dataset, as instructed above.
- You will find the results in `TODO: env_paths.TRACKING_OUTPUT/stage1/FFHQ_ID`.
+ You will find the results in `MONONPHM_TRACKING_OUTPUT/stage1/FFHQ_ID`.

 ### 3.2 Running the Preprocessing